Higher dose of Gilead-Galapagos drug meets ulcerative colitis study goals

 Filgotinib 200 mg met the main goals in the study, inducing clinical remission at week 10 and maintaining clinical remission at week 58 in a significantly higher proportion of patients compared with placebo, the companies said.

-However, the 100 mg dose did not achieve statistically significant clinical remission at week 10, the companies said.
+However, the 100 mg dose did not achieve statistically significant clinical remission at week 10.

 Reporting by Manojna Maddipatla in Bengaluru; Editing by Sriraj Kalluvila, Aditya Soni